A Man of Many Passions Transformed The Times

 Had Otis Chandler never worked a single day, his would have been a memorable life.
 An Olympic-caliber athlete, a champion weightlifter, an accomplished race car driver, big game hunter, surfer, cyclist, antique car and motorcycle collector, Chandler, who died Monday at 78, was a man whose avocations alone were the stuff of legend.

-Los Angeles Times — from 1960 to 1980 — he reshaped this newspaper to an extent that has few, if any, parallels in the history of American journalism.
+But Chandler did work, and in a remarkable 20-year span as publisher of the Los Angeles Times -- from 1960 to 1980 -- he reshaped this newspaper to an extent that has few, if any, parallels in the history of American journalism.

 "No publisher in America improved a paper so quickly on so grand a scale, took a paper that was marginal in qualities and brought it to excellence as Otis Chandler did," David Halberstam wrote in "The Powers That Be," his 1979 book about the news media.

 In Tuesday's Section A, a caption that ran with the obituary of Otis Chandler identified a photo as having been taken in 1959, a year before he was named publisher of The Times.
 The photo, which showed Chandler in front of a blackboard in his office, was taken after he became publisher.

 Chandler's life spanned a period of head-spinning change in Southern California, and his death marks the end of an era.
 He was the last member of his family to run The Times and the last to exert a powerful influence over the life of the region.